 OS MasterMap includes an ITN Layer that currently contains the Roads Network and Road Routing Information (RRI) for Great Britain.
-The roads network is in geometric sympathy with the underlying topographic features and includes cross references between network components and the features in the Topography Layer that they intersect.
-The RRI is only useable in conjunction with the roads network data, so can only be ordered together with the Roads Network theme.
+The Roads Network is in geometric sympathy with the underlying topographic features and includes cross-references between network components and the features in the Topography Layer that they intersect.
+The RRI is only useable in conjunction with the Roads Network data, so can only be ordered together with the Roads Network theme.
 The Roads Network theme can be ordered on its own.
-The ITN Layer contains approximately 13 million road features and 1.5 million items of RRI.
-Figure 6 shows a selection of the roads network.
+The ITN Layer contains approximately 544 000 km of road connecting up 932 000 pieces of RRI.
+Figure 6 shows a selection of the Roads Network.
 Each colour represents a different classification of road.